How to Apply

 Transfer dispute appeals process for Colorado public colleges and universities

-1. Otero Junior College shall adhere to the Colorado Commission on Higher Education policy and general procedures for solution of transfer disputes.
+1. Otero College shall adhere to the Colorado Commission on Higher Education policy and general procedures for solution of transfer disputes.

 2. Students must file an appeal within 15 days of receiving their transcript evaluation by writing the Registrar at the receiving institution.
 The decisions made in the transcript review will be binding if the student fails to file a complaint within this time.
 Upon receipt of the student’s written appeal, the receiving institution will have 15 days to respond in writing to the student.

 3. If the dispute cannot be resolved between the student and the staff of the receiving institution, the student may appeal in writing to the sending institution.
 The campus presidents from the sending and receiving institution will attempt to resolve the dispute within 30 days from the receipt by the sending institution of the student appeal.
 Agreement between the sending and receiving institution will constitute a final and binding decision which the receiving institution will communicate to the student.